If you want to sell more than your competitors you need to focus more on the WHO than the what or the when

 - Go to social media groups and start conversation.

-- Set up Facebook or Google PPC ads that send your prospects to a page that captures their email address and then email them a survey using a service like Survey Monkey and any other way that you can think of.
+- Set up social media adverts that send your prospects to a page that captures their email address and then email them a survey using a service like Survey Monkey and any other way that you can think of.

 If you can be bothered to do this, here’s what’s likely to happen….